Myths and facts

 We thought it might help to share the truths behind the myths...

-Fact: It’s legal for people to cycle in the middle of a lane and it’s sometimes the safest place.
+Fact: The Highway Code advises people to cycle in the middle of the lane, as it's often the safest place.

 Fact: Everyone pays for our roads through general and local taxation.